When you visit us in person

-If you have any questions about your arrival time, please contact us at firstname.lastname@example.org.CONTACT US
+If you have any questions about your arrival time, please contact us.GET IN TOUCH

 - COVID-19 safety measures

-Following current advice, we strongly recommend and request that you wear a face mask out of respect for other audience members and our companies and staff.
-If you are exempt from wearing a mask, you’ll be able to download a mask exemption badge for your phone – this isn’t a requirement but would help our Front of House team if you are able to display this badge so our staff know that your are exempt.
+If you are exempt from wearing a mask, you’ll be able to download a mask exemption badge for your phone — we ask you to display this badge so our staff know that your are exempt.
 You’ll also be offered a mask exemption sticker upon arrival.